Envixlab/OpenMICE/README.md

 Provided in support of the Data-paper:

->OpenMICE: an open spatial and temporal dataset of small mammals in South-Central Italy based on owl pellet data by Paniccia, C., M. Di Febbraro, L. Delucchi, R. Oliveto, M. Marchetti, and A. Loy.
+>OpenMICE: an open spatial and temporal data set of small mammals in south-central Italy based on owl pellet data by Paniccia, C., M. Di Febbraro, L. Delucchi, R. Oliveto, M. Marchetti, and A. Loy.
 2018.
 Ecology.